Eskemm-Numerique/go-netbox/docs/PowerFeedRequest.md

 ### NewPowerFeedRequest

-`func NewPowerFeedRequest(powerPanel PowerPanelRequest, name string, ) *PowerFeedRequest`
+`func NewPowerFeedRequest(powerPanel BriefPowerPanelRequest, name string, ) *PowerFeedRequest`

 NewPowerFeedRequest instantiates a new PowerFeedRequest object This constructor will assign default values to properties that have it defined,